jlumpe/ox-json/README.md

 `(require 'ox-json')` somewhere and then use the `org-export-dispatch` interactive command and select the J key for JSON export.

-You can also use the `org-json-export-as-json` and `org-json-export-to-json` functions or any of the built-in `org-export-` functions with `'json` for the backend argument.
+You can also use the `org-json-export-to-buffer` and `org-json-export-to-file` functions or any of the built-in `org-export-` functions with `'json` for the backend argument.